 GDPR: The Quick and Dirty Guide to Getting Compliant for Startups and Small Business

-A lot has been written about the European Union’s data protection regulation that recently took effect, the GDPR.
+A lot has been written about the European Union’s data protection regulation that took effect last year, the GDPR.
 However, not much of it is tailored for startups and small businesses, and a lot of it just muddies the picture of what you really need to do or gives you an incomplete picture.

 In this guide, it is my intent to give you a simple set of steps you can take, if you fit a particular profile that will apply to many small businesses and startups, to become compliant enough to avoid fines, to treat your users fairly under the new regulation, and to work towards fuller compliance over time as the regulation gets interpreted and more best practices get established around what it means to be compliant (some of this is still a bit vague).
 Read on for important legal disclaimers, and for details on the profile you need to fit for this guide to apply to you.